-Within the Academic Platform of KidsFoundation, behavioural scientists work together to professionalise the practice of childcare.
+Within the Academic Platform of KidsFoundation, academically educated pedagogues, psychologists and educationalists work together to professionalise the practice of childcare.
 Who is involved in this beautiful mission?
-Get to know the scientists of KidsFoundation.
+Get to know these colleagues.

 ‘For some children, nursery and preschool education is essential in order to make up for developmental delays.’